TayMcQuaya/AudioBook-Organizer/documentation/Early_Access_Mode/TESTING_MODE_SETUP.md

 ## Overview

-This temporary authentication system allows you to deploy your AudioBook Creator to production with simple password protection while bypassing the full Supabase authentication system during testing.
+This temporary authentication system allows you to deploy your AudioBook Organizer to production with simple password protection while bypassing the full Supabase authentication system during testing.

 ## Setup Steps